MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/get-kubelet-logs.md

 ---

-# Get kubelet logs from cluster nodes on AKS on Azure Stack HCI and Windows Server
+# Get kubelet logs from cluster nodes on Azure Kubernetes Service on Azure Stack HCI and Windows Server

-As part of operating an AKS on Azure Stack HCI and Windows Server cluster, you may need to review logs at some point to troubleshoot a problem.
+As part of operating an Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server cluster, you may need to review logs at some point to troubleshoot a problem.
 You can [view logs](./view-logs.md) for AKS on Azure Stack HCI and Windows Server, and you may also need to get _kubelet_ logs from an AKS on Azure Stack HCI and Windows Server node for troubleshooting purposes.
 This topic shows you how to use `journalctl` to view the _kubelet_ logs on a node.

 ## Before you begin